hmattie/BST-261-Spring-2021/README.md

 All course material will be posted here.
 See below for assignment deadlines.

-**NOTE: all lectures, labs and office hours will be held via Zoom until further notice.
+**NOTE: all lectures, labs and office hours will be held via Zoom.
 The links to each meeting can be found on the course Canvas site.**

 ### Course Instructor
 Heather Mattie